 - region (GQ only)

-- centre type (GQ only) according to JCQ categories
+- centre type according to JCQ categories (GQ only)

-In this analysis, results for 2024 are presented alongside those for the period from 2018 to 2023.
-We compare results in 2024 with results in 2023.
-Grading continued as normal in summer 2024 following the return to pre-pandemic standards in summer 2023.
+In this report, results for 2025 are presented alongside those for the period from 2018 to 2024 in the interactive charts and accompanying data tables.
+We compare results in 2025 with results in 2024.
+Grading continued as normal in summer 2025 and summer 2024 following the return to pre-pandemic standards in summer 2023.

 General qualifications